ofajardo/pyreadr/README.md

 ### Basic Usage: writing files

-Pyreadr allows you to write one single pandas data frame into a single R dataframe and store it into a RData or Rds file.
+Pyreadr allows you to write a single pandas or polars data frame into a single R dataframe and store it into a RData or Rds file.
 Other python or R object types are not supported.
 Writing more than one object is not supported.